project-codeflare/multi-cluster-app-dispatcher/test/perf-test/simulatingnodesandappwrappers.md

 - The second way is running KWOK inside an existing Kubernetes cluster

 # First Way: Using KWOK to simulate a large number of nodes and MCAD Appwrappers on a Mac laptop
 ## Step 0.
-Pre-Reqs
+Pre-Req steps:
-### 0.1 Make sure you have podman (I don't have Docker to test with), installed on your mac with a podman machine of at least 4 cpu and 8GB memory:
+### 0.1 Make sure you have podman (I don't have Docker to test with) installed on your mac with a podman machine of at least 4 cpu and 8GB memory:
 ```
 brew update
 brew upgrade